 Only the title should appear on the title page; the author's name and any identifying affiliations should not appear anywhere on the paper submission.

 Only one submission per person is admissible and must be accompanied by a statement confirming that the paper is not under copyright by any party other than the author and that it has not been previously published.

 Papers previously presented orally are eligible as long as they have not or will not be published in any proceedings.

 Paper topics may be as broad as the field of opera itself, which includes historical and theoretical analysis of the music and libretto (along lines of current and past critical theory and translation thereof), singing, acting, costuming, stagecraft, theater, etc.

 The jury will consider the clarity and quality of the writing, the timeliness, creativity and innovation of the research.
 The panel will also assess the paper's suitability for publication in The Opera Journal.

 See also the Guidelines for Submissions for further information.

-The winner will be invited to read her/his paper during the Scholarly Papers Session at NOA's National Conference in January 2023 in Houston, TX.
+The winner will be invited to read her/his paper during the Scholarly Papers Session at NOA's National Conference in January 2024 in Tempe, AZ.
 The Leland Fox Scholarly Paper Stipend of $500 will be awarded to the reader of a winning paper at the national conference.